The point - Harpers Ferry

 This hiking trail, also known as Harper’s Ferry Appalachian Trail Loop provides a fantastic saunter through various landmarks.
 The route has mountain and river views, but you also have an opportunity to see Jefferson Rock, Harper Cemetery, Storer College Campus, and the Appalachian Trail Conservancy Center.

-Trailhead: Appalachian Trail → Cliff Trail → Viriginius Island Trail
+Trail Notes: Appalachian Trail → Cliff Trail → Viriginius Island Trail trailheads, 1.8-mile loop trail, 213 feet elevation gain, average time of 44 minutes to complete.

 Harpers Ferry School House Ridge South hiking trail offers all-inclusive views of the area of the region as you make your way along the ridge line.